melosso/portway/Documentation/docs/guide/security.md

 **Note:**
 - Replace `DOMAIN\USER_NAME` with your actual domain and Windows username.
-- Replace `[600]` with your target database name if different.
+- Replace `[<your target database>]` with your target database name if different.
-- Grant only the permissions required for your application.
+- Grant only the permissions required for your application, which in your case can be more or less permissive.

 ## Security Checklist